junmeng6025/aima-python/README.md

 ### Comment by Jun Meng
 I forked this repository from https://github.com/aimacode/aima-python, and uploaded the folders that contain my submitted .ipynb scripts.
+I edited them with jupyter-notebook on Ubuntu 20.04

-To run my code, please copy the .ipynb files from the corresponding folder "junmeng_gki21_xxx", then paste them to the root directory "aima-python" and replace the existing blank homework script templates.
+To run my code, please copy the **.ipynb files** from the corresponding folder **"junmeng_gki21_xxx"**, then paste them to the root directory **"aima-python"** and replace the existing blank homework script templates.

-I edited my scripts with jupyter-notebook on Ubuntu 20.04

 ### the following are the project guidance